 How is it used?

-The procalcitonin test is relatively new, but it is beginning to be used in UK hospitals.
-Recent studies have shown that it may help to discover whether a seriously ill person is developing sepsis.
+The procalcitonin test is not available in all UK laboratories, and research is still being carried out to help us understand its role and how it should be used, in the management of septic patients.
+Studies have shown that it may help to discover whether a seriously ill person is developing sepsis.
 It has been studied mainly in Emergency Departments or intensive therapy units (ITUs) who have symptoms that may be due to sepsis.
 For diagnosis, procalcitonin is best used during the first day the patient is seen by the doctor.
 It may be used later on to follow how the patient responses to treatment.

 Procalcitonin may sometimes be requested with other tests such as a CRP (C-reactive protein), blood culture, FBC(Full Blood Count), or CSF (cerebrospinal fluid) analysis to help detect or rule out sepsis, bacterial meningitis, or bacterial pneumonia in those who are seriously ill and in children with a fever of unknown origin.